Measure Overview

 Justification for Proposed Change

 Most steam boilers lose 20% or more of their input fuel energy in the form of combustion exhaust.
-A stack economizer, which is an assembly of finned tubing placed in the boiler exhaust stream, can recover a significant fraction of this waste heat by pre-heating the boiler feedwater with the hot boiler flue gas.
+A stack economizer, which is is a heat exchanger that recovers heat from boiler flue gas, can recover a significant fraction of this waste heat by pre-heating the boiler feedwater with heat from the hot boiler flue gas.
 This reduces load and thermal stress on the boiler, lowers fuel consumption, and extends boiler useful life.

 The use of boiler stack economizers has been listed in Department of Energy literature as a best practice since at least the early 2000s.
 Despite its cost-effectiveness, this measure often goes unimplemented because of its first cost and the general lack of owner and operator awareness of the energy benefits.
 In general, boiler system vendors and contractors are highly familiar with this technology, and it is widely available.
 Stack economizers can be installed in various configurations, including roof boxes, making them feasible in most facilities.

 The use of a stack economizer is typically the highest-impact action that sites can take to reduce their boiler natural gas usage, saving 2-3% of fuel energy by preheating boiler feedwater.
-Preliminary statewide natural gas savings from a stack economizer requirement are estimated at 1.37 million therms per year.
 Preliminary savings calculations and assumptions can be found in the stack economizer savings calculations document.

 Additional benefits of this proposed code change include job creation in the manufacturing and installation of stack economizers, as well as improved local air quality.
 Many industrial facilities are located near Low- and Moderate-Income (LMI) housing, which is disproportionately exposed to lower air quality.
 This proposal would reduce photochemical smog in these communities.